Skip to content

 • Educational work should resemble professional engineering work.

-• Educational systems are also stewarded.
+• Educational systems are engineered and stewarded.

 • Educational systems are inherited, not reinvented.

-• Educational memory is educational infrastructure.
+• Educational memory is infrastructure.

 • Scale complexity, not accountability.